 Criminal Defense Lawyer for CPS Cases in Phoenix

-Do not attend hearings and such proceedings without an experienced attorney who can guide you on the in’s and out’s and your rights.
+Do not attend hearings and proceedings without an experienced attorney.
+They can guide you on the in’s and out’s and your rights.
 Being in the best position during an inspection, answering questions, and providing evidence clearly and cooperative will help significantly.
 If you must recover custody, seek an experienced attorney in that as well.

-Here at Phoenix, Arizona’s very own Ybarra Maldonado Law Group, we will provide you with thorough, comprehensive, and unrelenting legal representation and consultation for a trusting and reliable attorney-client relationship.
+Ybarra Maldonado Law Group will provide you with thorough, comprehensive, and unrelenting legal representation and consultation.
+This ensures a trusting and reliable attorney-client relationship.
 Contact us for your criminal case and lawyer needs if you face CPS after an arrest.
 We will help you navigate the complex legal system with relative ease.
 To schedule a consultation with an experienced and qualified attorney, please call 602-910-4040 or fill out our online intake form.